datakaveri/iudx-catalogue-server/README.md

 - Support for text, geo-spatial, relationship, list and attributes searches
 - Upload, delete and modify operations on catalogue objects (meta-information corresponding to resources)
 - Stores meta-information as JSON-LD documents using published vocabulary and attributes
+- Rate and review data resources hosted on IUDX platform
 - Scalable, service mesh architecture based implementation using open source components: Vert.X API framework, Elasticsearch for data-base
 - Hazelcast and Zookeeper based cluster management and service discovery